Third-Party Sender Services and Resources

-To learn more about Third-Party Sender compliance and EPCOR’s Third-Party Sender Services, contact Larry Matteson.
+To learn more about Third-Party Sender compliance and EPCOR’s Third-Party Sender Services, contact Amy Donaghue.

 Third-Party Sender Registration

-On September 29th of this year, the Third-Sender Registration ACH Rule goes into effect.
-This new rule will require all ODFIs to register with NACHA those Third-Party Senders whom they originate for.
+On September 2017 the Third-Sender Registration ACH Rule went into effect.
+This Rule requires all ODFIs to register with NACHA, those Third-Party Senders whom they originate for.
 This is a big step in recognizing Third-Party Senders for what they are, valuable and trusted members of the electronic payments ecosystem.

 NACHA’s website states "The registration process will promote consistent customer due diligence among all ODFIs, and serve as a tool to support NACHA's continuing efforts to maintain ACH Network quality."